omidfarhang/omid.dev/content/posts/2010-11-24-beware-the-justin-bieber-erection-facebook-scam.en.md

 Probably not the type of message you would typically click on from your office computer, but maybe a young teenybopping music fan in your household would find the subject matter irresistible to investigate further.

-And if they do click on the link they are taken to a Facebook page with the message &#8220;Justin Bieber gets a boner in Public !!!&#8221;, and an invitation to &#8220;Click to watch&#8221; a video.
+And if they do click on the link they are taken to a Facebook page with the message “Justin Bieber gets a boner in Public !!!”, and an invitation to “Click to watch” a video.

 [<img title="bieber-2" border="0" alt="bieber-2" src="http://lh5.ggpht.com/_vaUVXcmC3OI/TO01Vv81lXI/AAAAAAAADN0/B6GiXaPMFWM/bieber-2_thumb.jpg?imgmax=800" width="498" height="373" />](http://lh5.ggpht.com/_vaUVXcmC3OI/TO01Tn6RXmI/AAAAAAAADNw/QsD1SHUR_XY/s1600-h/bieber-2%5B2%5D.jpg)

-The page contains a graphic claiming that the application is a &#8220;Facebook verified app&#8221; (which seems unlikely given the subject matter).
+The page contains a graphic claiming that the application is a “Facebook verified app” (which seems unlikely given the subject matter).

 Would young female fans of Justin Bieber be likely to go further &#8211; I suspect so..